przemek83/penna-model/README.md

 | OffspringCount | generate_offspring_count_plots.py | TODO |
 | ReproductionAge | generate_reproduction_age_plots.py | TODO |

+All plots can be generated using `generate_all.py` script.
+Make sure that you preapre 32, 64 and 128 genome length binaries first (check [genome length](#genome-length) section for more details).

 # Licensing
 Software is released under the MIT license.